cloud2009/LT-PINN/README.md

 ----main.py
 ----NeuralNetwork.py

-cd to the code and run main.py to start training
+## step 2: cd to the code path and run main.py to start training